David Starkman

-David Starkman (1885-c.1947) was an Austrian immigrant to the USA who helped found Colored Players Film Corporation, an independent silent film studio.
+David Starkman (1885-c.1947) was an American film producer who helped found Colored Players Film Corporation, an independent silent film studio.
 He wrote and produced the film company's most famous film The Scar of Shame.

 Colored Players Film Corporation

 In 1926, Starkman helped to found the Colored Players Film Corporation with Sherman H. "Uncle Dud" Dudley, a veteran of vaudevillian and race movies.
 Dudley and Starkman shared a common vision in which there was a black Hollywood free of the traditional black stereotypes.

 With Starkman's theatre in Philadelphia as a base of operations, Colored Players Film Corporation developed with Dudley as the president of the company and Starkman in charge of the management, finances and operation of the production company.
 The Colored Players Film Corporation took the morals and ethics of Starkman and Dudley seriously and their films attempt to show the African Americans as successful, able to achieve middle class status, and apart from the typical stereotypes and minstrel films of the time.
 While only Dudley and the cast comprised the African Americans of the Colored Players Film Corporation, the collaboration between both the white and black staff was an integral part of the company.
 The interracial co-operation found in the company allowed for the success of the film The Scar of Shame.